jjvenky/LO_letter/readme.md

+This repo contains a draft of a letter from members of the limnology and oceanography community to Bob Howarth, Editor-in-Chief of Limnology and Oceanography, arguing in favor of L&O accepting (and encouraging) manuscripts that have previously been posted as preprints.

 # Background

-Bob Howarth, EiC of L&O, hosted a forum at the 2017 Aquatic Sciences meeting about how to publishb in L&O. He mentioned that there is an advisory board that is preparing recommendations for modernization at L&O, and it also became apparent that:
+Bob Howarth hosted a forum at the 2017 Aquatic Sciences meeting about how to publishb in L&O. He mentioned that there is an advisory board that is preparing recommendations for modernization at L&O, and it also became apparent that:

 - L&O does not have a formal preprint policy
 - He's not very aware of preprints, but he's open to learning more about them